orjfickel/Weaponized-Baseball-Mod/README.md

 * Stronger bats deal more knockback and launch baseballs further.
 * Bats support most sword and bow enchantments.
 * Bats are slower and weaker than swords, but deal more knockback.
+* Dispensers will shoot baseballs and other throwables.

 ## Physics